Cephalonia Travel Guide

 Cephalonia is also richly endowed with subterranean wonders such as Melissani and Drogarati Caves, which are both exciting places to explore.
 Melissani's underground lake is strikingly beautiful, while Drogarati's enormous stalagmites and stalactites are must-sees.
 Cephalonia's hiking, horse riding and watersports scenes are good as well.

 Culture lovers should add St George's Castle to their itineraries.
 Located in Peratata, its breathtaking views and slightly eerie atmosphere are terrific.
-The Monastery of Agios Gerasimos is also worth seeing.
+The Monastery of Agios Gerasimos is worth seeing, too.
 Rebuilt by locals after an earthquake in 1953, it houses the remains of its holy namesake.
 The saint's coffin is opened weekly so that visitors can see the body and pay tribute.
 The small island of Ithaca is a popular excursion from Cephalonia.
 The location is famous as the setting for Homer's Odyssey, and for its scenic beauty.

 Myrtos Beach photo